pslucas0212/rhel-sca-subscriptionmanager/README.md

 ---
 ### Review your Registered Systems on the Red Hat Customer Portal

+- Note: Even with SCA enabled, you can attach susbscriptions to systems if for some reason you want to track and control the subscription usage of a specific add-on like an ELS subscription.
 - Click on the Systems tab link in the Red Hat Customer Portal (Note: You need to be in the Subscriptions section on the Red Hat Customer Portal.)
 - You'll note that there is a question mark (?) by each System Name.
 This happens when SCA is enabled as you no longer need to attach a subscription to a registered system.
 If any subscrptions are attached to a registered system, the number of subscriptions attached wil be registered in the third column.